No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 By setting up Indian manufacturing units, companies can directly tap into this thriving consumer base, saving on export and shipping costs.

-2. Supportive Government Initiatives
+2. Supportive Government Initiatives of Indian Manufacturing

 The Indian government is increasingly supportive of manufacturing enterprises.
 Initiatives like ‘Make in India‘ aim to turn the country into a global manufacturing hub.
 The government also offers various incentives, such as tax breaks, subsidies, and simplified export-import procedures to entice both domestic and international manufacturers.